LeidiFlores/LeidiFlores/README.md

 ***
 ### About me 🌻

-- 🔭 I’m currently working on software development.
+- 🔭 I’m currently working on web software development.
-- 🌱 I’m currently learning english, go, python and data science.
-And also clean code and patterns.
+- 🌱 I’m currently improving my english also learning and practice with: php, javascript, go, python and web3.
-- 👯 I’m looking to collaborate on projects about new technologies for learn about.
-- 📫 How to reach me: Twitter and LinkedIn.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have 28 years old but look like a teenager.
+- ⚡ Fun fact: I have 29 years old but look like a teenager.
 Slipknot and Juan Luis Guerra in the same playlist.

 ***
 ### Work and learning 🤓